Cosmology inference at the field level from biased tracers in redshift-space: Model consistency and mock analyses

 More concretely, for each type of mock data we generate four realizations at $z=0$ that only differ in their initial conditions and in the noise realization.
 The box size and fiducial cosmology used here is the same as for the N-body simulations, and the corresponding parameters are summarized in table \ref{tap: appendix-nbody-parameters}.
 Our mocks are unbiased, i.e. we set $b_\delta=1$ and all other bias coefficients to zero.
 We consider two cutoff scales for generating the mock data, $\Lambda_0 = 0.10\,,~0.16\,h/\mpc$.
 The noise power spectrum (eq.~\ref{eq:model-noise-parametrization}) is given by $P_{\epsilon}^{(0)}=1.93\times10^3\,\left(\mpc/h\right)^3$, $\sigma_{\epsilon,\,2}=10$ and $\sigma_{\epsilon\mu,\,2}=0$.
 This choice is roughly motivated by the values we infer for halos in the lowest mass bin at $\Lambda=0.10\,h/\mpc$ and $z=0$ in section \ref{sec:results}.

 In the analysis, we use the same cutoff from which the mocks where generated, i.e. $\Lambda=\Lambda_0$.
 Thus, the only source of inconsistency we expect between our forward model and the data are indeed the noise properties in the mocks with Eulerian-frame noise.
 As explained in the introduction \ref{sec:intro}, we fix the initial density perturbations to their ground truth, and we infer the growth rate, the linear bias parameter and the noise amplitudes $P_\epsilon^{(0)}$, $\sigma_{\epsilon,2}$.
 Since we fixed the velocity noise to zero when generating the mocks, we do not expect an anisotropic noise contribution at leading order.
 Our main criterion to judge the quality of the results is an unbiased inference of $f$ and $b_\delta$, meaning that the true values are recovered within errors.
+Note that the error bars returned by the EFT likelihood in the fixed-phase inference include any residual cosmic variance due to the different realizations of the small-scale modes above the cutoff, and as such should incorporate the variance between different mock realizations {\cite{Schmidt:2020viy}}.
+Though we only consider a relatively low number of mock realizations, we do not find indications that the error bars returned by the EFT likelihood are significnatly over- or underestimated.
+We can thus detect any systematic biases in the inferred parameters that are significantly larger than this statistical error bar.
+Through the high precision of the field-level analysis at fixed phase, this corresponds to a sensitivity to percent-level systematics.